-- AG9 A lease typically creates an entitlement of the lessor to receive, and an obligation of the lessee to pay, a stream of payments that are substantially the same as blended payments of principal and interest under a loan agreement.
+AG9 A lease typically creates an entitlement of the lessor to receive, and an obligation of the lessee to pay, a stream of payments that are substantially the same as blended payments of principal and interest under a loan agreement.
 The lessor accounts for its investment in the amount receivable under a finance lease rather than the underlying asset itself that is subject to the finance lease.
 Accordingly, a lessor regards a finance lease as a financial instrument.
-Under Ind AS 116, a lessor does not recognise its entitlement to receive lease payments under an operating lease.
+Under IFRS 16, a lessor does not recognise its entitlement to receive lease payments under an operating lease.
 The lessor continues to account for the underlying asset itself rather than any amount receivable in the future under the contract.
-Accordingly, a lessor does not regard an operating lease as a financial instrument, except as regards individual payments currently due and payable by lessee. - AG10 Physical assets (such as inventories, property, plant and equipment), right-of-use assets and intangible assets (such as patents and trademarks) are not financial assets.
-Control of such physical assets, right-of-use assets and intangible assets creates an opportunity to generate an inflow of cash or another financial asset, but it does not give rise to a present right to receive cash or another financial asset. - AG11 Assets (such as prepaid expenses) for which the future economic benefit is the receipt of goods or services, rather than the right to receive cash or another financial asset, are not financial assets.
-Similarly, items such as deferred revenue and most warranty obligations are not financial liabilities because the outflow of economic benefits associated with them is the delivery of goods and services rather than a contractual obligation to pay cash or another financial asset. - AG12 Liabilities or assets that are not contractual (such as income taxes that are created as a result of statutory requirements imposed by governments) are not financial liabilities or financial assets.
-Accounting for income taxes is dealt with in Ind AS 12.
-Similarly, constructive obligations, as defined in Ind AS 37, Provisions,
+Accordingly, a lessor does not regard an operating lease as a financial instrument, except as regards individual payments currently due and payable by the lessee.

+AG10 Physical assets (such as inventories, property, plant and equipment), right-ofuse assets and intangible assets (such as patents and trademarks) are not financial assets.
+Control of such physical assets, right-of-use assets and intangible assets creates an opportunity to generate an inflow of cash or another financial asset, but it does not give rise to a present right to receive cash or another financial asset.